 High influential points are the points that are both an outlier and having high leverage.
 An outlier is a data point whose response does not follow the general trend of the rest of the data.
 A data point has high leverage if it has "extreme" predictor values.
 High influential points can't represent the general pattern of the data.
 They will pollute the linear regression model by 'dragging' the fitting hyperplane 'up' or 'down,' making the model either overestimate or underestimate the actual coefficients and intercept.
 This can particularly manifest in the predictor variables that are highly correlated with the response variable as they are more likely being influential to the prediction with higher coefficients.

-Therefore, we filtered out the highly correlated predictor variables, identified and removed the influential points in these variables.
+Therefore, we filtered out the highly correlated predictor variables and identified and removed the influential points in these variables.

 Imputation of Missing Values